 Social Studies: The Social Studies curriculum in second grade is based on the theme, Local Communities, developed by the Michigan Citizenship Curriculum Collaborative.
 The curriculum addresses concepts in geography, history, government, and economy through the lens of the local community.
 Students examine what a community is, how citizens live and work together in community, how communities change over time, and the role of citizens in a community.
 Activities include literature use, hands-on experiences, partner observations, and local community activities.
 The students see how God has worked throughout history, and how Christians are called to make a difference in their communities.

 Science: ACS uses FOSS Science units in elementary grades.
 “FOSS Next Generation puts the Next Generation Science Standards (NGSS) into practice by integrating all three dimensions: the Disciplinary Core Ideas, the Science and Engineering Practices, and the Crosscutting Concepts, all within our classroom-proven tools and strategies to engage students and teachers in enduring experiences (hands on!) that lead to deeper understanding of the natural and designed world.
-FOSS engages all students with meaningful active learning experiences, prepares all students to succeed with the NGSS performance expectations, integrates robust reading and literacy strategies to support the ELA standards for all students, and utilizes technology to deliver learning experiences and provide teachers with excellent management resources.”
-(FOSS website) Teachers will focus on how great our God is and how His hand is the true guide and science is study of God’s handiwork.
+FOSS engages all students with meaningful active learning experiences, prepares all students to succeed with the NGSS performance expectations, integrates robust reading and literacy strategies to support the ELA standards for all students, and utilizes technology to deliver learning experiences and provide teachers with excellent management resources” (FOSS website).
+The second grade science units are: Pebbles, Sand, and Silt; Insects and Plants; and Solids and Liquids.
+Teachers will focus on how great our God is and how His hand is the true guide and science is the study of God’s handiwork.

 Art: Second grade students receive forty-five minutes of art instruction each week.
-In second grade students continue to explore and experiment with different art mediums while continuing to study the Elements of Art.
+In second grade students continue to explore and experiment with different art mediums while continuing to study the Elements of Art such as line, color, shape, etc.